bit-broker/website/content/en/docs/concepts/entity-types.md

 All information within BitBroker is stored and presented within the context of a high level enumeration called Entity Types.

 Entity types are the object types which are naturally present within the domain under consideration.
 You can define any create and set of entity types which make sense for your deployed instance.
-Only [coordinator users](/docs/concepts/users/#coordinators) have the ability to [create delete and modify entity types](/docs/coordinator/entity-types/).
+Only [coordinator users](/docs/concepts/users/#coordinators) have the ability to [create, delete and modify entity types](/docs/coordinator/entity-types/).

 For example, here are some entity type enumerations which may naturally occur in different domains of operation: